 Shenandoah County is home to a string of charming small towns, snaked along the historic Route 11 travel route, now commemorated by the famous Route 11 Potato Chips.
 Hop from Main Street to Main Street for old timey store fronts, or venture into the County at large to visit the Shenandoah Caverns and the Bryce Ski Resort and Mountain Bike Park.
 From the simple joys of riverside fishing to farm-to-table restaurants, Shenandoah County’s motto is to “find your way back to that feeling.”

 Raising A Family

 Breathe in the mountain air, and relax into a region that’s hailed both by multi-generational residents and young couple newcomers as the ideal place to raise a family.
-The Shenandoah Valley offers one of childhood’s greatest gifts: room to explore and safe places to play.

 Beyond excellent local school systems, the Valley is characterized by a rural culture that celebrates children’s learning.
 From 4H programs that introduce students to the joys and realities of local food systems to Red Wing Academy, nurturing the wings and roots of the newest generation of old time musicians, the Valley’s traditions of farming, music, and outdoor recreation are the inheritance of today’s up and coming students.
 Join the ShenRock Team to empower kids to pursue a lifetime of mountain biking adventure, or plan a trip to the annual Highland County Maple Festival, where quality family time is all sweetness and sticky fingers.